 1) You Don’t Use Web Hosting

 Your website needs to be hosted somewhere, and web hosting is essential for ensuring the speed and reliability of your site.
-Without a reliable hosting provider, your visitors may be presented with slow loading times or even worse, not have access to your site at all.
+Without a reliable hosting provider like NameHero, your visitors may be presented with slow loading times or even worse, not have access to your site at all.
 There are many web hosting resellers available, so be sure to do some research and find a reliable provider.
 When exploring your options make sure to look at the customer service, uptime, and bandwidth of each provider before making a decision.
 Additionally, make sure to choose a hosting plan that can accommodate the expected size and traffic of your website.
 For example, if you’re expecting a lot of traffic or anticipate your site will grow quickly, opting for a larger plan may be the best option.
 Or, if you expect a smaller number of visitors, it may be best to choose a basic hosting plan.
 This way, you can pay for the services and features you need without overspending.

 2) You Neglect Mobile Optimization